Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "No." Firth sighed.
 It felt like sentencing his friend to death.
 "So we oughta make it official.
 ‘Horse already knows it’s comin’ of course but he deserves to hear it for real.
 An’ I think he needs the slap in the face too, if he’s gonna figger out the rest of his life."

 "You’re right.
-I’m not completely sure how to navigate this, given he’s US Space Force…"
+I’m not completely sure how to navigate this, given he’s US Space Force..."

 "I got friends.
 I’ll have someone git in touch, sir.
 General Miller will probably be the guy."